Open to Internal and External Candidates

 The International Organization for Migration (IOM) is implementing a program to prevent violent extremism.
 The program aims to reduce the threat of violent extremism (VE) in BiH and counter extremist efforts to deepen or exploit community tensions.
 To achieve these objectives, BHRI designs and implements small-grant activities through a process-oriented, community driven approach that emphasizes project processes.

-- Perform any other duty as assigned.
+- Perform any other duties as may be assigned.

 Required Qualifications and Experience